quophyie/rbac/README.md

 # RBAC
 A reusable package for role based access (authorization).
-This package user defines the roles, permissions and a users stores / db.
-This package will simple plugs into roles, permissions and a users stores / db to effect RBAC.
+This package user defines the roles, permissions and a role members store / db.
+This package will simple plugs into roles, permissions and a role members store / db to effect RBAC.
 The this module is  agnostic of the underlying data store / db.
-This means that you can use any database / datat store that you want e.g. `Postgres`, `Mongo Db`, `Cassandra` etc. To use the package, you simply implement the defined interfaces and you are ready to go
+This means that you can use any database / data store that you want e.g. `Postgres`, `Mongo Db`, `Cassandra` or even a file or simple file system etc. To use the package, you simply implement the defined interfaces and you are ready to go

 ## Main Components
 + RBACBase (A base implementation of Role-Based Access Control)